rogerpadilla/nukak/README.md

     password: 'thePassword',
     database: 'theDatabase',
   },
-  // a logger can optionally be passed so the SQL queries are logged console.log
+  // optionally, a logger can be passed to log the generated SQL queries { logger: console.log }
 );

 setQuerierPool(querierPool);